chimexmz/AZ-104-lab-/README.md

 # AZ-104-lab-
-Real world project as an Azure administrator
+Real world projects as an Azure administrator